American Composites Manufacturers Association: Certification

+Conference

 ACMA organizes a convention each year called COMPOSITES.
 The purpose of the convention is to educate manufacturers on emerging technologies in the composites industry and allow them to connect with buyers as well as suppliers.

-Composites Manufacturing Magazine
+Magazine

 ACMA writes and publishes a magazine for the composites industry called Composites Manufacturing.
-This is a bimonthly publication with different market segments for aerospace, architecture, automotive, energy, infrastructure, marine, military, sports/recreation and university R&D. The magazine keeps readers informed about the most recent developments in the composites industry.
+This is a published every second month addressing market segments for aerospace, architecture, automotive, energy, infrastructure, marine, military, sports/recreation and university R&D. The magazine keeps readers informed about the most recent developments in the composites industry.

 Scholarship

-The Western Chapter Scholarship is a scholarship for employees, spouses, and children of employees of companies in the states of Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, New Mexico, Nevada, Oregon, Utah, Washington, and Wyoming who are ACMA members.
+The Western Chapter Scholarship is a scholarship for employees, spouses and children of employees of companies in Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, New Mexico, Nevada, Oregon, Utah, Washington and Wyoming who are ACMA members.